budach/pysster/README.md

 * multi-class and single-label or multi-label classifications
 * sensible default parameters and an optional hyper-parameter tuning
 * learning of motifs + interpretation in terms of positional and class enrichment and motif co-occurrence
-* support of input strings over user-defined alphabets (e.g. applicable to DNA, RNA, proteins, etc.)
+* support of input strings over user-defined alphabets (e.g. applicable to DNA, RNA, protein data)
 * optional use of structure information, handcrafted features and recurrent layers
 * seamless CPU or GPU computation